 \subsection{Uncertainty Set and Uncertainty Budget}

 Uncertainty sets can be constructed in many ways.
-Methods of choice include sets based on Hoeffding inequality and Bayesian methods \cite{Russel2019}.
-The experiments select L1 uncertainty sets based on Hoeffding inequality, which have state-action dependent transitions according to
+Methods of choice include sets based on Hoeffding's inequality and Bayesian methods \cite{Russel2019}.
+The experiments select Hoeffding L1 uncertainty sets which have state-action dependent transitions according to